 Do you know the golden glow lasts incessantly between 10 pm to 4 am during Midnight Sun Period (21 May – 22 July?)

 Luckily, we were in Rovaniemi on June 21st that gave us a chance to witness the summer solstice.
 The summer solstice happens when the sun is directly over the Tropic of Cancer or 23.5° north latitude.
 The North Pole reaches its maximum annual tilt toward the sun.
-As the planet rotates on its axis, areas within the Arctic Circle see the sun circle through the sky for 24 hours.
+As the planet rotates on its axis, areas within the Arctic Circle see the sun circle through the sky f

 Rovaniemi is located right on the Arctic Circle, thus sun stays above the horizon for complete 24 hours on 21st or 22nd June.
 It doesn’t get dark even for a second.
 The magical experience to see the nature soaked in the golden glow of midnight sun is the stuff of making lifetime memories.